 IMPORTANT: There is no obligation to hire.
 This is a free tool and service to be used at your pleasure.

-It takes about 3 to 6 weeks (2 – 4 treatment sessions) to eradicate bed bugs.
+It takes about 3 to 6 weeks (2 – 4 treatment sessions) to kill bed bugs.
 This, however, depends on the level of

 Bed bugs can come to your home from other infested places, used furniture, grocery stores, etc. these insects can also travel from room to room in multi-buildings like hotels and apartments.